syncfusion-content/blazor-docs/blazor/treeview/node-editing.md

 ## Cancel the edit action

-In the Blazor TreeView component, it is possible to cancel the edit action by setting the [Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.NodeEditEventArgs.html#Syncfusion_Blazor_Navigations_NodeEditEventArgs_Cancel) argument to 'true' in the [NodeEditing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeEditing) event.
+In the Blazor TreeView component, it is possible to cancel the edit action by setting the [Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.NodeEditEventArgs.html#Syncfusion_Blazor_Navigations_NodeEditEventArgs_Cancel) argument to true in the [NodeEditing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeEditing) event.

 An example of this can be seen in the provided code snippet, where the node editing is canceled for all the TreeView nodes.